francesco-innocenti/francesco-innocenti.github.io/_posts/2024-04-27-Amazon-Internship.md

 someone coming from academia.
 First, an applied position like this involves—almost by definition—little if any room for more basic or fundamental research.
 I saw this in both my and others’ work.
 For me, while I enjoyed the break from basic PhD research and the opportunity to make a business impact, I am not sure whether I’d want to do this full-time.
-On the other hand, even for more research-oriented positions in industry, it’s hard to image a role that allows for the intellectual freedom that a PhD does—which left me with a newfound appreciation for it.
+On the other hand, even for more research-oriented positions in industry, it’s hard to imagine a role that allows for the intellectual freedom that a PhD does—which left me with a newfound appreciation for it.
 The second aspect of the full-time role worth considering is flexibility in working hours.
 While this is welcomed, it is often hard to implement in practice in an applied context where many issues are time-sensitive.